covalence-io/ts-react-express-esbuild/README.md

     -   `static/`: Contains bundled output files for the client side.
         -   `app.js`: Bundled JavaScript for the client. **Note**: The bundled `app.js` is not tracked on GitHub as it is a dynamically generated file based on the source code.
     -   `index.html`: The main HTML file that serves as a shell for your React app.
+    -   `favicon.ico`: The little website icon that appears in your tab/bookmarks.

 -   **`src/`**: The core of your application's source code, both client-side and server-side.